 Delhi Food Walk – India

-Because we had tasted quite a bit we got a short break and went to visit the Jain temple before we continued to another part of the district!
+Because we had tasted quite a bit we got a short break and went to visit the Gurudwara Sisj ganj temple before we continued to another part of the district!

-Visit to a Jain Temple during the Delhi Food Walks
+Visit to a Sikh Temple during the Delhi Food Walks

 We took off our shoes, covered our heads, and walked through the temple where a prayer was going on at that time.
 We then walked on to the place where thousands of people are fed every day.
 I knew this from my previous visits.
 There are so many temples in India where several meals are served every day.